Trademark Public Advisory Committee Members

-Ms. Hampton is currently a senior intellectual property specialist at Steptoe & Johnson, LLP.
-She has over ten years of experience in the area of intellectual property law.
+Ms. Hampton is an Intellectual Property Manager with over thirty years of experience in the area of intellectual property law.
 Ms. Hampton is a past member of the Board of Directors of the International Trademark Association (INTA).
-Her activity with INTA includes chair Trademark Administrators Conference; past co-chair Trademark Administrators Conference; and she currently serves on the Executive Director Selection Committee and Trademark Administration Guide Advisory Board.
+Her current and past activities with INTA includes chair Trademark Administrators Conference; past co-chair Trademark Administrators Conference; and past member of the Executive Director Selection Committee.
+Ms. Hampton is currently co-chair for the upcoming TMAP Conference; co-project team leader on the marketing team of the Young Practitioners Committee, and member of the Trademark Administration Guide Advisory Board.
 Ms. Hampton specializes in domestic and international trademark prosecution, trade dress, and copyright and patent portfolio management.
 Ms. Hampton received a bachelor's degree in political science from the University of Cincinnati and a paralegal certificate from Adelphi University.
-Ms. Hampton is currently serving her first term as a member of the TPAC.
+Ms. Hampton is currently serving her second term as a member of the TPAC.

 Ms. Park is senior counsel, advertising & brand management, General Electric Company (GE), where she is responsible for all trademark, copyright, advertising, and related intellectual property issues, including serving as president of GE’s trademark licensing entities.
 Ms. Park was president of the International Trademark Association (INTA) in 2003, and currently serves as the chair of the Internet Committee of the Intellectual Property Owners Association, as chair of the INTA Political Action Committee, and as a member of the Legal Affairs Committee of the Association of National Advertisers.
 Ms. Park received her bachelor's degree from Brown University and her law degree from the Columbia University School of Law.
 Ms. Park is serving her second term as a member of the TPAC.